farcasterxyz/hub-monorepo/apps/hubble/www/docs/docs/cli.md

 Diagnostics:
     --opt-out-diagnostics [boolean]     Opt-out of sending diagnostics data to the Farcaster foundation.
                                         Diagnostics are used to troubleshoot user issues and improve health of the network.
-No sensitive information is shared with the Farcaster foundation team. (default: disabled)
+No sensitive information is shared. (default: disabled)

 Networking Options:
   -a, --allowed-peers <peerIds...>      Only peer with specific peer ids. (default: all peers allowed)